HaimanotA/quiztour/README.md

 **Media**
-- The pictures on the landing page are taken from Google Photos.
+- The three images on the landing page are taken from Google Photos.

 **Source Code**